GrinonBarrett/Taksidos/Core Rules/Creatures/Graugolaug.md

 ### Graugolaug
 Sometimes, an adventurer needs a horse.
 Overtime, across many adventures, they form a deep bond together.
 Sometimes still, such a pair finds themselves in a fit of desperation.
 If an adventurer opts to kill and eat their companion, they are cursed to hunger for the flesh of other such beasts.
 They transform into a hideous monster, their limbs becoming clawed legs as their body contorts.
 Their head elongates, with a jaw like a crocodile.
-It has ears like a bat and a slender form.
+It has ears like a bat and a slender lupine form.
+They dislike mucous and creatures which produce it.

 **Creature Type**: Graugolaugs are Monsters.